algon-320/toyterm/README.md

 - toyterm assumes UTF-8 encoding
 - following basic functions are TODO
     - automatic font selection by integrating with fontconfig
+    - support for operating systems other than Linux

 ## Usage